 ParkingOn-street parking, controlled by meter, is restricted on many thoroughfares during rush hours; violators' cars will be towed.
 When parking at a meter, you can pay by credit card, coins or even by phone if you download the PayByPhone mobile app; phone (604) 909-7275 for information.
 Off-street parking is available in lots and garages at rates ranging from $1.25 per half-hour to $11 or more per day.
 Parking in a school zone between 8 and 5 on any school day is strictly prohibited unless otherwise posted.

+SkyTrain, Vancouver's light rail rapid transit system, runs from Waterfront Station through downtown Vancouver to the suburbs of Burnaby and New Westminster and across the Fraser River to the suburb of Surrey.
 SkyTrain is one of the longest and oldest automated, driverless light rapid transit systems in the world and has three lines.
 The 19-kilometre (12-mi.)
-Canada Line, connects downtown with Richmond and Vancouver International Airport and has 16 stations, including stops at Vancouver City Centre, Olympic Village, Broadway-City Hall, Marine Drive, Vancouver International Airport and four Richmond locations.
+Canada Line connects downtown with Richmond and Vancouver International Airport and has 16 stations, including stops at Vancouver City Centre, Olympic Village, Broadway-City Hall, Marine Drive, Vancouver International Airport and four Richmond locations.
 The train ride from downtown to the airport takes 26 minutes.
 The Expo Line and Millennium Line connect downtown with the cities of Burnaby, New Westminster and Surrey.

 Trains operate every 7 to 15 minutes Mon.-Fri.
 5:22 a.m.-1:16 a.m., Sat.
 6:50 a.m.-12:30 a.m., Sun.
 7:16 a.m.-12:16 p.m.
 Fares are the same for any TransLink service and a single fare covers travel for up to 90 minutes across Metro Vancouver.
-A 1-zone fare Monday through Friday until 6:30 p.m. is $2.85, a 2-zone fare is $4.10 and a 3-zone fare is $5.60; for ages 5-13, students ages 14-19 with a valid GoCard and ages 65+ a 1-zone fare is $1.80, a 2-zone fare is $2.80 and a 3-zone fare is $3.80.
-The fare for weekdays after 6:30 p.m. and Saturday, Sunday and holidays for all zones is $2.85; for ages 5-13, students ages 14-19 with a valid GoCard and ages 65+ the fare for all zones is $1.80.
-A trip to or from the airport adds an additional $5.
+A 1-zone fare Monday through Friday until 6:30 p.m. is $2.95, a 2-zone fare is $4.20 and a 3-zone fare is $5.70; for ages 5-13, students ages 14-19 with a valid GoCard and ages 65+ a 1-zone fare is $1.90, a 2-zone fare is $2.90 and a 3-zone fare is $3.90.
+The fare for weekdays after 6:30 p.m. and Saturday, Sunday and holidays for all zones is $2.95; for ages 5-13, students ages 14-19 with a valid GoCard and ages 65+ the fare for all zones is $1.90.
+A trip from the airport to any destination adds an additional $5.

 Every SkyTrain station has information panels.
-A 1-day pass, available from SkyTrain and SeaBus ticket machines, Safeway food stores and 7-11 stores, costs $10 and covers all zones; for ages 5-13, students ages 14-19 with a valid GoCard and ages 65+ the cost is $7.75.
+A 1-day pass, available from SkyTrain and SeaBus ticket machines, Safeway food stores and 7-11 stores, costs $10.25 and covers all zones; for ages 5-13, students ages 14-19 with a valid GoCard and ages 65+ the cost is $8.
 If you pay by cash on buses, exact change is required.
 Phone (604) 953-3333 daily 6:30 a.m.-11:30 p.m. for more information.

 Aquabus Ltd., (604) 689-5858, provides ferry service with departures every five minutes between Hornby Street, Granville Island, David Lam Park, Stamps Landing, Spyglass Place, Yaletown, Plaza of Nations and The Village daily 7:07 a.m.-9:07 p.m.
 Times vary according to destination.
 Fare ranges from $3.50-$6 one-way or $25 for 20 tickets, $15 for a day pass, and $60 for a monthly pass, with discounts for ages 4-12 and ages 65+.
-The Cyquabuses are equipped to carry wheelchairs and bicycles.
+Aquabuses are equipped to carry wheelchairs and bicycles.